TrellixVulnTeam/luigi_3P9D/README.md

 ### Break and continue statements

 You can use `break` to bail out right in the middle of a loop body.
-It exists from the nearest enclosing `while` or `for` loop.
+It exits from the nearest enclosing `while` or `for` loop.

 ```ruby
 for i in [1, 2, 3, 4]